googleapis/google-cloud-cpp/INSTALL.md

 ```

 Ubuntu:14.04 ships with a very old version of OpenSSL, this version is not
 supported by gRPC.
-We need to compile and install OpenSSL-1.0.2 from source:
+We need to compile and install OpenSSL-1.0.2 from source.

 ```bash
 cd $HOME/Downloads